Palace of Zeynalabdin Taghiyev

 Palace of Zeynalabdin Taghiyev – Baku, H.Z.
 Taghiyev Street 4 (former Gorkogovskaya Street 6), previously owned by Baku millionaire Zeynalabdin Taghiyev, and now the palace building houses the National Museum of History of Azerbaijan.
-The building was constructed in 1893–1902 by civil engineer Józef Gosławski.
+The building was constructed in 1893–1902 by Polish civil engineer Józef Gosławski.
 The palace was Taghiyev's gift for his wife Sona khanim.
 The building covers a whole quarter in the central part of the city and has an ancient planning structure.
 The main symmetrical facade has been built in the forms of Italian Renaissance.

 During the construction of the palace, Goslawski used classic order, but some elements of the composition and interiors of the halls were inspired by Azerbaijani architectural traditions.
 Various architectural styles were used during the construction of the palace.